 “When I began painting, I consciously chose water-based paints as I felt them to be the least harmful to the environment.

 I recall randomly stumbling upon the incredible colour range of PERMACRYLIK at an inner-City shop for the first time.
 Gobsmacked by the pigments, what attracted me most was the strength of the ochre-based range which ideally suited me as a First Nations artist.

 Now that Colormaker Industries have committed to solar powering their factory, I feel even more pride in being generously endorsed by this great local company.”

-For further information about the PERMAPLASTIK range and the colours available, click here.
+For further information about the PERMACRYLIK range and the colours available, click here.

-PERMAPLASTIK is manufactured using 100% renewably sourced electricity by Colormaker Industries, an environmentally conscious boutique coatings manufacturer located in Brookvale on Sydney’s sunny Northern Beaches.
-PERMAPLASTIK products can be purchased online here or from these stockists.
+PERMACRYLIK is manufactured using 100% renewably sourced electricity by Colormaker Industries, an environmentally conscious boutique coatings manufacturer located in Brookvale on Sydney’s sunny Northern Beaches.
+PERMACRYLIK products can be purchased online here or from these stockists.